fabotao/GapClust/README.md

 ## Installation
 R users  can easily install GapClust by running following code in R console.
 ```
 # Install devtools first if it has not been installed on your R environment.
-Please try "install.packages("devtools")"
+Please try "install.packages("devtools")" in R console.
 devtools::install_github("fabotao/GapClust")
 ```
 ## R packages prerequisites